MikeWise2718/markdowndocs/javascript/javascript-notes.md

 [up](https://mikewise2718.github.io/markdowndocs/)

 # In general
-JavaScript is not my favorite language, but I think it has some great features.
-It is in many ways close to being a functional language than the C dervitive that it pretends to be.
-But it has a lot of gotchas.
-Typescript, Microsoft's typed variant of Javascript is probably a better engineering language, if that is what you need.
-I mostly use it for hacking user interface stuff in R.
+JavaScript (JS) is not my favorite language, but I think it has some great features.
+It is in many ways closer to being a functional language than the C/Java derivative that it pretends to be.
+But it has a lot of "gotchas".

+Typescript, Microsoft's typed variant of Javascript is a better engineering language, if that is what you need.
+Any JS program can be "converted" to typescript, TypeScript has static typing, explicity interfaces, modules, and some other [stuff](https://www.hanselman.com/blog/WhyDoesTypeScriptHaveToBeTheAnswerToAnything.aspx).
+Was introduced in 2012 and adopting is still increasing 5 years later (one of the fastest growing languages in SO poll of 2017).

+There are two main ways to use it:
+   - On a web client in a browser - JS, HTML, and CSS are the unholy trinity that rules the web - all have some kind of javascript engine.
+   - As a client or server app in Node.js - runs using the V8 engine.

+I mostly use JS for hacking user interface stuff in R - but that is likely to change.

 #  Good JavaScript links
 Fizzbizz and other things you should remember: [link](https://ilikekillnerds.com/2015/03/things-every-javascript-developer-should-know/)